Get answers to frequently asked questions about the Chicago Booth Summer Business Scholars Program.

 What companies have students visited in the past?

-Our company visits have included Morningstar Inc., Kraft, United Airlines, Boston Consulting Group, Abbott Laboratories, The Cara Program, Grubhub, Sears Holding, and Hyatt International.
+Our company visits have included Deloitte Consulting, RW Baird, Wrigley, The Cara Program, Morningstar Inc., Kraft, United Airlines, Boston Consulting Group, Abbott Laboratories, Grubhub, Sears Holding, and Hyatt International.

 What should I wear?

-Classroom attire is casual (shorts, jeans, t-shirts).
-Company visits, alumni luncheons, and other events require business attire.
+Classroom attire is casual, however we do not recommend athleisure.
+Company visits, formal luncheons, and other events will require business attire.
 Summers in Chicago tend to be warm and humid; however, our weather is often unpredictable.
-We recommend bringing an umbrella, light jacket, and/or long-sleeved attire as well.
+We recommend bringing a minimum of two business professional suits, several casual/business casual options, an umbrella, a light jacket, and/or long-sleeved attire.

 Will I have free time during the Summer Business Scholars Program?
 (SBSP)